songheony/AAA-WACV/README.md

 * [SiamRPN](http://openaccess.thecvf.com/content_cvpr_2018/papers/Li_High_Performance_Visual_CVPR_2018_paper.pdf)[<https://github.com/huanglianghua/siamrpn-pytorch>]

 [1] Since the original code of DaSiamRPN is for Python2, we've had to modify the code a little bit to be compatible with Python3.
-[2] To run Matlab scripts in Python, we've used [transplant](https://github.com/bastibe/transplant) which is much faster than official Matlab API
+[2] To run Matlab scripts in Python, we've used [transplant](https://github.com/bastibe/transplant) which is much faster than official Matlab API.

 ## Datasets